-WORKSHOP IN ACCOUNTING (May be repeated) Prerequisite: permission of instructor.
+WORKSHOP IN ACCOUNTING 591

+(May be repeated) Prerequisite: permission of instructor.
 Group study of accounting under faculty guidance.
-May not be used to meet undergraduate or graduate accounting major re-quirements, but may be used for elective credit only with permission of instructor or department.
+May not be used to meet undergraduate or graduate accounting major requirements, but may be used for elective credit only with permission of instructor or department

-601 FINANCIAL ACCOUNTING Introductory course for student with no accounting background.
+601 FINANCIAL ACCOUNTING

+Introductory course for student with no accounting background.
 Examines accounting principles as applied to financial problems of firm.

-603 BUSINESS SYSTEMS WITH PROCESSING APPLICATIONS Prerequisite: 601.
-Introduction to basic concepts in computer technology, steps in system development and logic of designing accounting systems by using a business-oriented language or related software
+603 BUSINESS SYSTEMS WITH PROCESSING APPLICATIONS 3 credits Prerequisite: 601, Introduction to basic concepts in computer technology, steps in system development and logic of designing accounting systems by using a business-oriented language or related software

-610 ACCOUNTING MANAGEMENT AND CONTROL

-Prerequisite: 601 or equivalent, Investigation of role of accounting as management tool in areas of production, marketing, internal control and capital budgeting with focus on management
+ACCOUNTING MANAGEMENT AND CONTROL 3 credits Prerequisite: 601 or equivalent.
+Investigation of role of accounting as management tool in areas of production, marketing, internal control and capital budgeting with focus on management planning.

-627 SURVEY OF FEDERAL TAXATION Prerequisites: 601 or equivalent.
+SURVEY OF FEDERAL TAXATION 627

+Prerequisites: 601 or equivalent.
 Introduction to federal taxation for students who have not yet completed more than one undergraduate or graduate tax course.
 Examines individual and business federal taxation.
 Completion of this course will not count towards fulfilling the requirements of the Master of Taxation degree.

-626 BASIC TAX RESEARCH Prerequisites: 430 or equivalent.
+BASIC TAX RESEARCH

+Prerequisites: 430 or equivalent.
 Designed to develop basic research competence involving federal income, estate, and gift tax laws.

-631 CORPORATE TAXATION I 3 credits Prerequisite: 430.
+CORPORATE TAXATION I

+Prerequisite: 430.
 Detailed examination of tax problems of corporations and their shareholders.
-Formation, distribution, redemption, liquidation and penalty taxes covered.
+Formation, distribution, redemption, liquidation and penalty taxes covered rerequisite: 430.
+Analyzes provisions of federal estate and gift tax laws and tax consequences of testamentory and lifetime transfers.

-632 TAXATION OF TRANSACTIONS IN PROPERTY 3 credits Prerequisite: 430.
+TAXATION OF TRANSACTIONS IN PROPERTY 3 credits 632 Prerequisite: 430.
 Explores federal tax implications of gains and losses derived from sales, exchanges and other dispositions of property.